smartcrib/password-scrambler-ws/sCribManager/misc/readme.txt

 scribREST - outward looking RESTful service, opens internal TCP connection for

-scribTCPServer - TCP incoming requests from top layer; accepts requests, create instances of Handler with callbacks QueueManager - accepts requests and passes them on to appropriate queues of requests DeviceRecord - class for storing information about hardware device, it also runs a thread for each device, that checks the
+scribManager - TCP incoming requests from top layer; accepts requests, create instances of Handler with callbacks QueueManager - accepts requests and passes them on to appropriate queues of requests DeviceRecord - class for storing information about hardware device, it also runs a thread for each device, that checks the
        queue of requests and forwards requests to its device for processing